duchiep18/MayBomBaoLong/public/ckeditor/plugins/exportpdf/README.md

 ### Trademarks

 **CKEditor** is a trademark of [CKSource](http://cksource.com) Frederico Knabben.
-All other brand and product names are trademarks, registered trademarks or service marks of their respective holders.
+All other brand and Product names are trademarks, registered trademarks or service marks of their respective holders.